tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/06-Ins_Intro_to_Remix_and_Ganache.md

 ![ganache_blocks.png](Images/ganache_blocks.png)

-This page should be relatively empty, only listing block zero, explain.
+This page should be relatively empty, only listing block zero -- explain:

 * Since it is a new workspace, the blockchain only consists of the block that contains our initial blockchain configuration.